The Fire Ride

 In 1894, a 4½-mile-high wall of fire incinerated Hinckley and Sandstone along the St. Paul & Duluth Railroad line, now the Willard Munger State Trail.

 In 1918, another inferno destroyed Kettle River, Moose Lake and Cloquet.
-A thousand people died, and dozens of villages were wiped off the map.
+Hundreds of people died, and dozens of villages were wiped off the map.

 Today, the 32-mile stretch of paved trail between Hinckley and Moose Lake is lined with wildflowers, pine trees and chirping songbirds.
 But fire museums in each town tell the tragic, often gruesome stories.